What is effective communication? 13 steps to improve it

 • Software solutions — such as team communication apps or project management tools.

-In line with that, a crucial step toward effective communication is learning how to manage communication channels.
+In line with that, a vital step toward effective communication is learning how to manage communication channels.

 To manage communication channels effectively, you’ll need to:

-• Traditional channels of communication, such as phones?
-They are great for obtaining instant feedback.
+• Traditional channels of communication, such as phones, are great for obtaining instant feedback.

-• Internal versions of certain public systems, such as internal podcasts?
-They are great for culture building.
+• Internal versions of certain public systems, such as internal podcasts, are great for culture building.

-• Specialized channels of communication, such as project management tools?
-They are great for communicating project details.
+• Specialized channels of communication, such as project management tools, are great for communicating project details.

-• All-encompassing solutions such as team collaboration software?
-It’s great for instant messaging and topical discussions.
+• All-encompassing solutions, such as team collaboration software, are great for instant messaging and topical discussions.

 • Are your messages mostly formal or informal?